gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 See [SystemPropertyOverrides.java](./src/main/java/com/gradle/SystemPropertyOverrides.java) for the complete set of available system properties.
-You can use the system properties to override Gradle Enterprise related settings temporarily without having to modify the build scripts, such as while performing a [build validation experiment](../build-validation) or as a troubleshooting step while investigating a problem.
+You can use the system properties to override Gradle Enterprise related settings temporarily without having to modify the build scripts.
 For example, to disable the local build cache when running a build:

 ```bash
 ./gradlew -Dgradle.cache.local.enabled=false build